An O(K)-Approximation Coflow Scheduling in K-Core Optical Circuit Switching Networks: System Model and Problem Formulation

 \subsection{Hardness Analysis}

-When the reconfiguration delay $\delta$ is infinity, i.e., $\delta=\infty$, the scheduling problem for a single coflow in a single-core OCS network reduces to a non-preemptive open-shop scheduling problem with the objective of minimizing the makespan, which is \textit{NP-hard} \cite{gonzalez1976open}.
-Furthermore, even in two-port OCS networks, the single-coflow scheduling problem remains \textit{NP-hard} for any finite reconfiguration delay where $0<\delta<\infty$ \cite{sunflow}.
+The problem is computationally challenging even in the single-core, single-coflow setting.
+When the reconfiguration delay is ignored, i.e., $\delta=0$, scheduling a single coflow in a single-core OCS network is equivalent to the non-preemptive open-shop scheduling problem for minimizing the makespan, which is known to be NP-hard \cite{gonzalez1976open,sunflow}.
+Therefore, single-coflow scheduling in a single-core OCS network is NP-hard.

-The multi-core OCS scheduling problem considered in this paper is a strict generalization of the single-core case.
-Specifically, any instance on a single-core OCS network can be represented as a $K$-core network by allocating all traffic to one core and leaving the remaining cores idle.
-Therefore, the single-coflow scheduling problem in a multi-core OCS network is also \textit{NP-hard}.
-Consequently, the multi-coflow problem is \textit{NP-hard} as well, since the single-coflow case is a special case corresponding to $M=1$.
+The multi-core OCS scheduling problem studied in this paper generalizes this hard special case.
+Specifically, by setting $K=1$, $M=1$, and $\delta=0$, the problem reduces to the single-core, single-coflow case above.
+Hence, the multi-coflow scheduling problem in multi-core OCS networks is NP-hard.